 Q: What shade of blonde would look best on me?
 I have very frizzy, wavy-ish hair.
 My natural colour is a medium blonde, but I think it looks dull.

-I have very fair (almost see-though) skin, so I don't know what shade would look best on me.
+I have very fair (almost see-though) skin, so I don't know what colour would look good without washing me out.
 Thanks for the help! — Kira

 A: Kira, by the looks of your hair, most of the frizz is self-induced.